Return to the Newsroom

 Creditors whose receivables are secured by property of the estate under a mortgage or a title transfer security arrangement are secured creditors.
 Other creditors are unsecured.

 Creditors have to register their claims on a special form.
-You can find the application form here: https://isir.justice.cz/isir/common/stat.do?kodStranky=FORMULAR.
+You can find the application form here.
 Applications of claims and their annexes shall be submitted in duplicate to the insolvency court.

 The insolvency court is obligated to set out the deadline for the registration of claims in the decision on declaration of insolvency.
 The creditors shall register their claims in period of 2 months.
 This period is a procedural one, which means that it is sufficient to send the claim application on the last day of the deadline.
-The court immediately notifies to known creditors who have their habitual residence, domicile or residence in the European Union member states except for Denmark, to register their claims.
-The period for register the claims runs from the day when the declaration of insolvency was delivered to the known foreign creditors.
-This period is usually 2 months long.
+No excuse for missing the deadline for filing applications shall be admissible.

 Satisfaction of the registered claims